GigaGreninja/GigaGreninja/README.md

 Hi there!
-I'm a Computer Science student and college freshman.
-Feel free to check out my projects!
+I'm a Computer Science student and college sophomore.